“Truth isn’t truth!” – Rudy Giuliani

 Beyond Zeman’s incredible effects, there is great work from Kopecký as the Baron, who does a great job of making the unflappable braggart strangely sincere and even soulful in parts.
 Thanks to Kopecký’s performance, we have no doubt that at least the Baron believes what he is saying.

 So how does The Fabulous Baron Munchausen stand up in a post-truth world?
-Pretty well indeed, because its complete departure from reality make it strangely impervious to any modern day context, and in that sense the film feels timeless.
+Pretty well indeed, because its complete departure from reality makes it strangely impervious to any modern-day context, and in that sense, the film feels timeless.
 And that’s no lie.